 The Edwardian Teddy Boy is particularly against the 'Glam Rock' influence that was responsible for bastardising much of the Teddy Boy attire worn during the 1970's and support a return to the more authentic 1950's style.

 A Group of Deeside Teddy Boys and Girls at the Tower Ballroom, New Brighton, Cheshire in the Mid 1950s

 The Edwardian Teddy Boy website embraces and welcomes all committed Teddy Boys and Girls.
 We encourage those of you to dress smartly and wear your clothes with pride when attending Teddy Boy and Rock 'n' Roll events, venues and functions.

-At Steph and Michele's Wedding at Mundersley - Nidge, Rodger, Jonny and Sophie in true Edwardain style, March 2012.
+At Steph and Michele Brian's Wedding at Mundersley - Nidge, Roger, Jonny and Sophie in true Edwardain style, March 2012.

 There is too much emphasis on dressing casually these days and this seems to have become the norm.
 We, as proud Edwardian Teddy Boys and Girls on the other hand want to dress and stand out and apart from the rest!